thibaultcoo/police-chase-snake/README.md

-# police-chase_snake
+# Enhanced Snake Game with AI-like Police

-enhanced snake game with an additional game mode where an AI-like cop tries to capture you
+#### Produced by Thibault Collin within the scope of the M203 Python class